devguilhermecarvalho/challenge-collect_news_content_and_store/README.md

 ## How to Run the Project

+1. Create a Google Cloud Project
+   In google cloud console, create a project called: `news-collect-project` or modify the project name in the **config.yaml** files
+2. Create a **Service Account** and **Add BigQuery Admin permission**
+3. Create a service account key
+4. Save your credential `.json` in the `./credentials/` folder and or change the file name in both the Dockerfiles and the config.yaml files.
-1. Step 1: Build the Docker Image
+5. Build the Docker Image

 In the project’s root directory, run:

 `docker-compose build`

-2. Step 2: Start the Services
+7. Start the Services

 `docker-compose up`

-3. Step 3: Access the API
+8. Access the API

 `http://localhost:8000/api/articles`